spatialresearch/productivitypatterns/2111281915 daily sentences.md

-## 2111281915
+# 2111281915
-* problem statement for a productivity patterns database.
-WIP
+## problem statement for a productivity patterns database.

 * A gap exists on how to select the right productivity system for personal or small business knowledge management.
 * The fronts that direct thinking as of today are the broader tools of thought collectives around note-taking applications and productivity coaching shops of note-taking, journaling, and writing.